ssbc/ssb-buttwoo-spec/README.md

  - the length of the content in bytes
  - [ssb-bfe] encoded [blake3] hash of content

+### Content

+If not encrypted, content should be bipf encoded.
+If encrypted, a [ssb-bfe encrypted data format] MUST be used.

 ### Signatures

 Signatures is a dictionary where the key specifies the starting